pmndrs/react-spring/README.md

 }
 ```

-It's as simple as that to create scroll-in animations when `isVisible` is toggled.
+It's as simple as that to create scroll-in animations when value of `isVisible` is toggled.

 ### 📖  Documentation and Examples